sdinukad/gtlhelper/README.md

         google-auth-oauthlib>=0.7.0
         # google-auth-httplib2 is usually a sub-dependency
         ```
-    *   Open your terminal or command prompt, navigate to the application's directory, and run:
+    *   Open your terminal or command prompt, navigate to the script's directory, and run:
         ```bash
         pip install -r requirements.txt
         ```